· · ·

 Instructions

-1. Mix together the seasonings: sage, salt, pepper and garlic.
+1. Mix together sage, salt, pepper, and crushed garlic.

 Nutrition Information